 What characterises Czech beer

-Two thirds of beer consumed around the world is Pilsner beer.
+Two-thirds of the beer consumed around the world is Pilsner beer.
 In comparison with foreign lagers, the Czech Pilsner is unique.
 It distinguishes itself by a larger amount of the residue (unfermented) extract, by a lighter colour, higher pH, and by a larger amount of polyphenols.
-Lower beer fermentation means less alcohol in beer.
-When using your senses, Czech beer can be distinguished mainly by fullness of its taste, by bitterness, by a longer bitter aftertaste and by a smaller amount of foreign scents and flavours.
-Stronger, more intensive bitterness supports the digestive process, and it is the source of impulses which prompt one to drink more.
+Lower beer fermentation means less alcohol in the beer.
+When using your senses, Czech beer can be distinguished mainly by the fullness of its taste, by bitterness, by a longer bitter aftertaste and by a smaller amount of foreign scents and flavours.
+Stronger, more intense bitterness supports the digestive process and is the source of impulses which prompt one to drink more.

 CAFIA confirmed that Prazdroj met all conditions for using the name "Czech beer":

 1. place of production, in a brewery in a selected geographical area, that is in the Czech Republic